+Increasingly we are using online platforms for services and groups and we may need a streaming licence in addition to the licences we use in the church building.
 The Synod office and local churches often reproduce images, whether as part of a PowerPoint presentation or in paper form.
 It is important that when we do so we add words that properly attribute any copyright relating to it.
-This will apply to any images that churches reproduce for their own use and also to any items sent to the Synod office for us to use e.g. by uploading to our website.
+This will apply to any images that churches reproduce for their own use and also to any items sent to the Synod office for us to use e.g. by uploading to our website

 The communications department at Church House has produced an information guide 'Getting to grips with copyright: A short guide for United Reformed churches'.
-This short guide, written by Dr Jean Silvan Evans, clearly and simply covers the major copyright issues and queries that churches face – including a run-down on the most common licences; what to do if your church wants to show a TV broadcast or a film; and what you need to know about copying and photocopying from magazines, newspapers and books.
+This short guide, written by Andy Jackson, clearly and simply covers the major copyright issues and queries that churches face – including a run-down on the most common licences; what to do if your church wants to show a TV broadcast or a film; and what you need to know about copying and photocopying from magazines, newspapers and books.